oanda/apidocs/v1/orders.md

 units
 : _Required_ Number of units to open Order for

-expiry
-: _Required_ UTC Time (in RFC3339 Format) when order expires

-price
-: _Required_ Price where order is set to trigger at

 side
 : _Required_ 'buy' or 'sell'

 type
-: _Required_ 'limit', 'stop', or 'marketIfTouched'
+: _Required_ 'limit', 'stop', 'marketIfTouched' or 'market'

 <!--* **type**: entry (default), or limit (More about order types) -->

+expiry
+: _Required_ If order type is not 'market'.
+UTC Time (in RFC3339 Format) when order expires

+price
+: _Required_ If order type is not 'market'.
+Price where order is set to trigger at

 lowerBound
 : _Optional_ Minimum execution price